simonmichael/hledger_site/src/budgeting-and-forecasting.md

 If you look at Expenses:Food category, you will see that every month budget is increased by 500 USD, and by March total amount budgeted is 1500 USD, of which 1481.26 USD is spent.
 If you look back at the previous non-cumulative monthly budget report, you will see that in March food expenses were 121% of the budgeted amount, but cumulative report shows that taking into account budget carry-over from Jan and Feb we are well within planned numbers.

+## Envelope budgeting

+Real envelope budgeting involves actually setting aside money for each category and spending only from there.
+In physical envelope budgeting, there are actual envelopes of cash.
+When doing envelope budgeting with hledger, the envelopes are represented by subaccounts, into which you transfer money and from which you spend it.

+Note with this style of budgeting, you don't use periodic transactions or the `--budget` report - just regular transfers and regular balance reports.
+At the end of each period you can decide to remove or reallocate any surpluses, or let them roll over.b

+A good place to keep the envelope accounts is under your regular checking or cash account, since it keeps the overall balance correct.
+Eg `assets:checking:rent`,  `assets:checking:food` etc.
+Some people use virtual (imaginary) accounts instead.

+The advantage of envelope budgeting is that it models your available funds precisely, which can be important in tight cashflow situations. hledger doesn't prevent overspending from your budget envelopes - you should watch their balances and make sure they never go negative.
+(The hledger-check-fancyassertions script could help, <https://hledger.org/scripts.html>.)

+The downside is that it requires more bookkeeping work from you.
+Some people use auto posting rules to try to reduce that, but this can add complexity.

+For more about envelope budgeting, see the links at [wiki.plaintextaccounting.org/budgeting](https://github.com/plaintextaccounting/plaintextaccounting/wiki/budgeting).

 ## Forecasting